4-A Solved problem 4-3 for elastic and plastic sections.

 The second method for Ix estimation.

-The T section can be represented by a big rectangle of width=15 inches and overall depth =20”, from which we can deduct two rectangles, of breadth=7.50” and height=17”.
-As shown in the next slide, we will estimate the moment of inertia for the T section about the neutral axis.
-Ix final value=2275.53 inch4 which is the same value as estimated earlier.
+The T section can be represented by a big rectangle of width=15 inches and overall depth =20”, from which we can deduct two rectangles of breadth=7.50” and height=17”.
+As shown on the next slide, we will estimate the moment of inertia of the T-section about the neutral axis.
+Ix final value=2275.53 inch4, which is the same value as estimated earlier.

 How to estimate Zx?

-Now for the estimating of Zx, the following pictures, will show the procedure for Zx, the Plastic neutral axis or P.N.A divides the area into two equal areas.
+Now, for estimating Zx in problem 4-3.
+The following pictures will show the procedure for Zx, the plastic neutral axis or P.N.A, which divides the area into two equal areas.

-Assuming that we have y distance from the top fiber to the plastic section axis, we equate the two areas and get the value of y, since =heplastic section modulus divide one area into two equal halves.
+Assuming we have y distance from the top fiber to the plastic section axis, we equate the two areas to find y, since the plastic section modulus divides one area into two halves.

 The plastic section modulus for Solved problem 4-3.